 Make a Toast

 The Gouveia’s family vineyard began with vines planted in 1999.
 It now produces 90,000 bottles of Old World-style wines each year, following traditional Portuguese methods, including Chardonnay, Pinot Grigio, Seyval Blanc, dessert wines, and seasonal Sangria and mulled wines.
-The winery is open year-round for tastings and tours on the weekends.
 If it’s warm outside, pack a picnic for two.